Now United: 2021: Now Love, New Member and Love, Love, Love: A Musical

-On October 3, the group performed "Wave Your Flag" at the 25th Globos de Ouro awards ceremony.
+On 3 October, the group performed "Wave Your Flag" at the 25th Globos de Ouro awards ceremony.
 A new edition of "Come together" was released on the 4th, alongside the 12 camp winners.
 The Bootcampers released their first song, "Good Days" on the 7th.
 The group released two more music videos, "I Got You" and "Anything for You" were released on the 22nd.
 Another song, "Future Me" which was filmed in Abu Dhabi was released on the 30th.
-"I Got You" and "Anything For You" was released across all streaming platforms on November 11.
+"I Got You" and "Anything For You" was released across all streaming platforms on 11 November.
 It was announced that the group would be returning to Brazil.
 Any Gabrielly leaked information during an interview that the group would be touring in 2022.
 "Future Me" was released across streaming platforms on the 18th.
-It was officially announced on November 21, that the group would be embarking on their "Wave Your Flag World Tour" with dates announced in Brazil and Portugal, members reassured fans that future dates would be later announced.
+It was officially announced on 21 November, that the group would be embarking on their "Wave Your Flag World Tour" with dates announced in Brazil and Portugal, members reassured fans that future dates would be later announced.

-Information surrounding the filming of the "Jump" music video was leaked on December 5.
+Information surrounding the filming of the "Jump" music video was leaked on 5 December.
 The group performed "All Day", "Future Me" and "Wave Your Flag" on an aired broadcast of Domingao com Huck on the 12th.
-Due to high demand, 3 new dates were announced on December 17 in Brazil.
+Due to high demand, 3 new dates were announced on 17 December in Brazil.
 The official music video for "Badna Nehlam" was released on the 22nd.
-The group announced on December 29, that they will release an upcoming song featuring Alta B. On December 30, their single "Jump" was released, featuring Alta B and R3HAB as producers, the music video was made in partnership with Verizon.
+The group announced on 29 December, that they will release an upcoming song featuring Alta B. On 30 December, their single "Jump" was released, featuring Alta B and R3HAB, the music video was made in partnership with Verizon.
 Jump reached a milestone of 50 million views in the span of 3 weeks.